Badsworth/pfml_scripts/docs/portal/storybook.md

 In Next.js, [a page is just a React component](https://nextjs.org/docs/basic-features/pages).
 This enables some pretty cool capabilities when combined with Storybook.
 Specifically, this means we can create a Story that renders a Page component, which allows us to preview an entire page without navigating through the entire application flow to preview the page.

+An additional benefit of including a Story for a Page component is that this page will receive an automated accessibility scan as part of the tests generated for each story.

+#### Application flow

-For the Create Claim flow, we're [generating a Storybook page for each page in the flow](../../portal/bin/generate-claims-page-stories.js).
+For the "Create Application" claimant flow, we're [generating a Storybook page for each page in the flow](../../portal/bin/generate-claims-page-stories.js).
 Engineers can override the generated story by adding a `*.stories.tsx` file for the page in the `storybook/stories/pages/applications` directory.

 ### How Storybook interacts with our source code